Jonathan Hyde

-Jonathan Stephen Geoffrey King (born 21 May 1948), known professionally as Jonathan Hyde, is a British-Australian actor.
-Hyde is perhaps best known for roles as Herbert Arthur Runcible Cadbury in the comedy film Richie Rich (1994), Samuel Parrish and Van Pelt in the fantasy adventure film Jumanji (1995), J. Bruce Ismay in the epic romantic film Titanic (1997), Culverton Smith in The Memoirs of Sherlock Holmes, Warren Westridge in creature feature film Anaconda (1997), Dr. Allen Chamberlain in the adventure horror film The Mummy (1999), and Eldritch Palmer in the FX TV series The Strain.
-Although an Australian citizen, he has mostly lived in the United Kingdom since 1969, after his family left Australia.
+Jonathan Stephen Geoffrey King (born 21 May 1948), known professionally as Jonathan Hyde, is an Australian-British actor.
+He portrayed Herbert Arthur Runcible Cadbury in the comedy film Richie Rich (1994), Samuel Parrish and Van Pelt in the fantasy adventure film Jumanji (1995), J. Bruce Ismay in the epic romantic film Titanic (1997), Culverton Smith in The Memoirs of Sherlock Holmes (1994), Warren Westridge in creature feature film Anaconda (1997), Dr. Allen Chamberlain in the adventure horror film The Mummy (1999), and Eldritch Palmer in the FX TV series The Strain (2014–2017).
+Although an Australian citizen, he has mostly lived in the United Kingdom since 1969, having left Australia to pursue an acting career.

 Early life

-Hyde was born in Brisbane, Queensland, to a middle-class family.
+Hyde was born in Brisbane, Queensland, to Stephen Geoffrey King, solicitor, and Adele Seranette Cameron Donaldson.
 Hyde's interest in law took him to university to study the subject but his passion for performing and the theatre led him to pursue a career in acting.
 Leaving for London in 1969, he was awarded a place at the Royal Academy of Dramatic Art (RADA) and won the Bancroft Gold Medal for excellence in his graduating year of 1972.
 In a 2007 interview with The Age, Hyde said he did not make a conscious decision to lose his Australian accent after moving to Britain, and that it still "comes and goes."